Saurabh-Singh-00/runn-backend/README.md

-# Runn Backend :tw-1f3c3:
+# Runn Backend - Astra :tw-1f3c3:

-> Note: Please checkout Astra&trade; Database setup on astra branch if you **don't** want to setup Apache Cassandra&trade; locally on your system.
+> Note: Please checkout Astra&trade; Database setup on [astra](https://github.com/Saurabh-Singh-00/runn-backend/tree/astra "astra") branch if you **don't** want to setup Apache Cassandra&trade; locally on your system.

 **There are two requirements to setup this project.**
 1. Docker&trade;